 Ultimate Gaming Keyboard Buyers Guide

 When building or upgrading a gaming PC, one of the most looked over components is a high-quality keyboard.
 Unfortunately, many gamers believe that all keyboards are equal, which couldn’t be further from the truth.
-High-quality gaming keyboards offer a multitude of improvements over standard keyboards, such as built-in media keys, a backlight and proprietary technology to give you an edge when you game, especially in online multiplayer matches.
+The best gaming keyboards offer a multitude of improvements over standard keyboards, such as built-in media keys, a backlight and proprietary technology to give you an edge when you game, especially in online multiplayer matches.
 If you take a look at the equipment used in any professional eSports tournament, you’ll notice that every gamer there uses some variation of a gaming keyboard, which is a testament to how well these keyboards perform.
-Before you take the plunge and purchase a gaming keyboard, you need to know what separates the best from the worst.
+Before you take the plunge and purchase a gaming keyboard, you need to know what separates the best gaming keyboards from the worst.

 Before we delve into the buyers guide, here’s a comparison table of what we think are the best gaming keyboards on the market: